tmasthay/Food-Combos/README.md

 # Food-Combos
-Small script that scrapes Wiki pages to find a bunch of different dishes.
+Small script that generates lists of food combinations by scraping Wikipedia articles.

 # installation
 html2text should be the only dependency and can be installed by pip or conda.
 Just perform one of the following commands